LizzyFleckenstein03/google_images/README.md

 ## Usage

-Exports `search` function that takes query string as first argument and optionally user agent as second.
+Exports `search` function that takes query string as first argument, a boolean safeSearch as second and optionally user agent as second.
 Usage of the user agent argument has not been tested.
 `search` returns an promise that resolves to an array with objects like this (should be self-explanatory):

 ```js